abuturabofficial/w3-wiki/content/google-it-support/_index.md

 **Technical Support Fundamentals** is a first course of Google IT Support Professional Certificate.

-> [!transparent]- Expand me...
-> It has been divided into following modules:
+> [!transparent]- It has been sub-divided into the following modules...
 >
 > 1. [Introduction to IT](/google-it-support/technical-support-fundamentals/introduction-to-it/)
 > 2. [Hardware](/google-it-support/technical-support-fundamentals/hardware/)